 Last Update: February 2022 * affiliate links disclaimer

 Oh, did I say no crowds?
 Well, It seems that things have changed a bit in Chiang Khan.
 Back in 2006 Chiang Khan was still the sleepy village on the banks of the Mekong.
-Just a handful of backpackers found their way here to relax before their trip would take them into Laos.
+Just a handful of backpackers found their way here to relax before continuing their trip to Laos.

 Well, at least the Mekong is still there, mysterious, grand and beautiful as ever.
-Still, we might also have to fear for the Mekong as upstream waterworks in China and Laos are threatening to bleed the river dry, but that’s a story for another day.
+However, we may have to fear for the Mekong as well.
+Upstream waterworks in China and Laos are threatening to bleed the river dry, but that’s a story for another day.

-I still think this is a good place to come.
+Chiang Khan is a good place to visit.
 It may have strayed a bit from authenticity, but the local Tai Dam people are still around and friendly as ever.
 The town is atmospheric and the direct vicinity offers many temples to visit.
-Moreover, the surrounding nature and the mighty river Kong remain the absolute stars for now with majestic viewpoints.
+Moreover, the surrounding nature and the mighty river Kong remain the absolute stars with majestic viewpoints.